 Yard waste collection will end the week of November 12 - 16, 2018.
-You may place properly prepared yard waste out for collection by City crews on your garbage day during the week of November 12 - 16, 2018.
+You may place properly prepared yard waste out for collection by City crews through your garbage day during the week of November 12 - 16, 2018.
 Yard waste must be in compostable bags - paper (Kraft) or compostable plastic - or unbagged in a reusable container 26-32 inches high and no more than 26 inches wide with sturdy handles.
 Bagged and bundled yard waste including a reusable containers must weigh less than 40 pounds.
-Yard waste is not allowed in City-provided garbage, recycling or organics recycling carts and State law prohibits disposing of yard waste with garbage or in petroleum based plastic bags.
 Visit our Yard Waste webpage for detailed information.
 If you have yard waste that you'd like to get rid of before collection begins again next Spring, visit Hennepin County's Yard and Tree Waste Disposal webpage for drop-off options.

 Minneapolis Solid Waste & Recycling customers should be reassured that the City's recycling program is stable and that their recyclables are being made into new products.
 Recycling collected by the City is truly being recycled and not ending up at a waste-to-energy facility or in a landfill.

 Residential recyclables collected in Minneapolis by Solid Waste & Recycling are processed for sale by locally based Eureka Recycling.
 Eureka has assured the City that 100 percent of the recyclables they process currently stay in North American markets with around 90 percent in the upper Midwest and 80 percent within Minnesota itself.